Student Dress Code

 - The top button of shirts and jackets cannot be buttoned.

-- Leggings are not allowed, unless the leggings are worn under a skirt or town jeans.
+- Leggings are not allowed, unless the leggings are worn under a skirt or torn jeans.

 - No spike earrings or hoop ring facial piercings.